R-P-A/General-Configuration-Files/README.md

-# programs-config
+# General Configuration Files
-Diverse configuration files which I use in my programs
+Diverse configuration files which I use in my programs.

+There are also some auto install apps in ubuntu.